JarrLane/Offensive_Meeting_Content/Containers_explained/containers.md

 ## Docker image

 The docker image is the package of all binaries, configurations, libraries, and files necessary for a container.
+Its the base template that your program will run off of.
 Think of it as the actual field with all of the equipment provided and the field properly set up for practice.

 ## Docker container